 Coil Sterilization Systems

-Ultraviolet light, also called UV light, was used by Nobel Prize winner Niels Finsen in 1903 to treat tuberculosis.
+The Coil Sterilization System has been proven to be effective in our history, Ultraviolet light, also called UV light, was used by Nobel Prize winner Niels Finsen in 1903 to treat tuberculosis.
 It has since been used for sterilization in hospitals and to remove contaminants from food and water.

 These days, the lights are used in many settings including in homes to keep HVAC equipment and indoor air clean.
 Ultraviolet lights are easy to install.
 They require little maintenance and consume minimal electricity.

 Two types of UV lights are used in HVAC systems:

 The coil sterilization light is a stick-type device that’s mounted inside the return air duct of an HVAC system to purify the air handler coil constantly.